terrarium-earth/Cognition/README.md

 Overhaul your minecraft experience with strange and arcane technologies

-The **content-expansion** branches contain the most updated state of the project for each Minecraft version
+This branch corresponds to the latest development build for Minecraft 1.20.1

-The **legacy** branch corresponds to release v1.4.10 for Minecraft 1.18
+The **legacy** branch corresponds to release v1.4.10 for Minecraft 1.18.2

 ### **If you're here to provide a bug report...**
 Please provide:
 - Your crash log, if applicable
-- Video recordings or screenshots of the bug, if possible!
+- Video recordings or screenshots of the bug, if the bug is difficult to describe.

 Thanks for your contribution!